wavespectra/wavespectra/docs/install.rst

    $ pip install wavespectra[extra]

-These are the preferred method to install wavespectra, as they will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.